waketzheng/django-kindeditor/README.md

 # django-kindeditor

-This repo is for the purpose to make it easy to use KindEditor as a RichTextEditor when use django.
+This repo is to make it easy to use KindEditor as a RichTextEditor when using django.

 ## Do the following steps to see the demo